paul-sheridan/paul-sheridan.github.io/_pages/publications.md

 Submitted articles
 ------

 **Sheridan, P.**, Ahmed, Z., Farooque, A. A. (2024).
-"A Fisher’s exact test interpretation of the TF-IDF term-weighting scheme".
+"A Fisher’s Exact Test interpretation of the TF-IDF Term-weighting Scheme".

 Sarria Hurtado, S., **Sheridan, P.** Mullen, T., Lai, U., Onodera, T., Randhawa, G. S., Farooque, A. A. (2024).
 "A Statistical Significance Testing Approach for Measuring Term Burstiness with Applications to Domain-specific Terminology Extraction".